Bachelor of Mathematical and Computer Sciences with Bachelor of Finance

 Academic Entry Requirements

-Australian Year 12 SACE Stage 2: Mathematical Methods (if studied in 2017.
+Australian Year 12 SACE Stage 2: Mathematical Methods (if studied from 2017 onwards.
 If studied year 12 prior to 2017, the equivalent subject was called Mathematical Studies).

 IB: Mathematics (SL grade 4/HL grade 3).